 How old are the fish when they spawn?

-Why don't trout and salmon reproduce naturally?
+Why don't trout and salmon reproduce naturally in Wisconsin?

 Frequently asked questions